antonkw/minimal-mistakes/_posts/2023-06-05-iron-updates.md

 ```

 ### `value`!
 Reminder, `Temperature` is opaque type.
-So, by default, you can't access the underlying value.
+By default, you can't access the underlying value.
 So, you know that there is a `Double` inside, but you have no access.
+`value` function is here to help!
 ```scala
 val t1 = Temperature(100)
 val t2 = Temperature(100)